CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

     weight: 300
 ---

-Embrace the City’s writing style by adopting our preferred words, phrases, and standards.
+Create consistent content by adopting our preferred words, phrases, and standards.

 {{% filter-item Acronyms and abbreviations %}}